 What’s important to remember is that if someone wishes you in bocca al lupo, it is best to use the standard response crepi il lupo (lit: may the wolf die) or, more commonly, crepi (lit: may it die).

 Is it possible to respond with grazie (thank you) instead?
 Yes, but be aware that doing so might reverse your good fortune! 😉

 In bocca al lupo per domani! – Crepi il lupo!

 Break a leg tomorrow! – Thanks!

 Another possible response that has recently grown in popularity is Viva il lupo!
 (May the wolf live!)
 Many prefer this expression because of the increasing awareness surrounding animal rights and protection.

 Did you know that?

 The expression originates from the hunting world, where hunters wished in bocca al lupo to their comrades so that they would not end up being eaten by a wolf!

-Another similar expression, albeit more vulgar is in culo alla balena, which translates as in the ass of the whale.
-According to albanesi.it, the phrase may come from the biblical tales of Jonah, who was swallowed by a big fish and vomited three days later following intense prayers.
+Another similar, albeit more vulgar expression is in culo alla balena, which translates as in the ass of the whale.
+According to albanesi.it, the phrase may come from the biblical tales of Jonah, who was swallowed by a big fish and vomited three days later after praying intensely.

-Here as well there is a specific response to give, which is no less vulgar: Speriamo che non caghi!
+Here as well there is a specific response, which is no less vulgar: Speriamo che non caghi!
 (Let’s hope it doesn’t poo!).